MaxWhere/mxw-devguide/docs/api/canvas.md

 * `location` String - Location type to set.
 Possible values are `in-game`, `overlay`.

 #### `Canvas.loadPicture(path)`
-Loads the specified picture into texture of `Canvas`.
+Loads the specified picture into texture of `Canvas`. _Transparent images should use premultiplied aplha channel_
 * `path` String - Path to image file to render.

 #### `Canvas.setPassive(passive)`